paulsturgess/paulsturgess.github.io/source/_posts/2013-04-24-hello-octopress-and-github-pages.markdown

 Create a new Github repo named `yourgithubusername.github.io`.

-The name is important here as Github Pages will automatically find this repo and server up the pages in the `master` branch as your website at `http://yourgithubusername.github.io`.
+The name is important here as Github Pages will automatically find this repo and serve up the content it finds in the `master` branch as your website at `http://yourgithubusername.github.io`.

 Grab Octopress and change directory: